Hirusha101/OpenFirewall-/README.md

 ```bash
 python3 --version
 ```
-If it's not installed, you can install it by running:
+If it's not installed, you can install it by running
 ```bash
 sudo apt update
 sudo apt install python3